Code-Institute-Submissions/vocab_journal/README.md

 <p align="center"><img src="static/img/extras/like_full.png"/></p>

-The vocabs liked the currently logged in user are shown in the vocab pool as solid red heart on the dash template.
+The vocabs liked by the logged in user are shown in the vocab pool as solid red heart on the dash template.

 <p align="center"><img src="static/img/extras/liked_dash.png"/></p>